JC753/JC753/README.md

 ### Hi there 👋 I'm Jimmy ###
-Completely new to coding, learning the code one day at a time.
+Completely new to coding, journey started in January 2021 - learning the code one day at a time.

 - 🔭 I’m currently working on LTU Reboot project.
 - 🌱 I’m currently learning HTML,CSS and JavaScript.